datu925/electric-machines/README.md

 We then merge the LLM tables by model number and filter the results to try to get rid of garbage models.
 The output of this stage is still schema-less, but is as clean as we're likely to get without starting to lose some of the data as we start to validate it.

-### Validate Collected Schema (not yet implemented)
+### Validate Against Schema (partially implemented)

-We will validate the data with a broader schema than the API schema.
-This schema has, for instance, multiple fields for different units (e.g. inches vs millimeters).
+We will validate the data against a schema using ajv.
+For now, we simply validate against the final serving API schema.
+Eventually, we may first validate against a broader schema than the API schema that would have, for instance, multiple fields for different units (e.g. inches vs millimeters), and then transform that collected data into the served version.
+The latter is our canonical schema and what we serve to customers.

-### Validate API Schema (not yet implemented)

-Finally, we convert the collected data to servable API data and validate it again with ajv.
-This is our canonical schema and what we serve to customers.

-The conversion involves any derived fields or canonicalization, like converting inches to millimeters.

 ### Review (manual)